TheSethRose/X-Pilot/docs/tweepy-v2-conversation-moderation.md

 me = client.get_me()
 user_id = me.data.id

-# Function to manually check and moderate your recent tweets
+# Function to manually check and moderate your recent posts
 # Note: This has very limited functionality with Free tier
-def moderate_own_tweets():
+def moderate_own_posts():
-    # This would normally use get_users_tweets, but that's limited in Free tier
+    # This would normally use get_users_posts, but that's limited in Free tier
-    # Instead, maintain a local database of your tweets
+    # Instead, maintain a local database of your posts

-    # For each tweet you've posted (from your local tracking)
+    # For each post you've posted (from your local tracking)
-    tweet_id = "1234567890"  # This would come from your local tracking
+    post_id = "1234567890"  # This would come from your local tracking

     # Check for any replies that need moderation
     # With Free tier, this would be a very manual process
-    reply_to_hide = input(f"Enter ID of reply to tweet {tweet_id} to hide (or press enter to skip): ")
+    reply_to_hide = input(f"Enter ID of reply to post {post_id} to hide (or press enter to skip): ")

     if reply_to_hide:
         try: